Posted on 25th January 2018

 You’ve entered the #WOW swim, you’re committed, mind and body.
 This is where the journey starts.
 For many swimmers this will be a bucket list challenge, a swim which has been on the radar for some time, possibly years.
 Everything is now in the right place to commit to the training and prepare for this iconic distance swim.

 Some swimmers will be aiming to complete this challenge for the first time, others maybe returning to complete the adventure again and some might even be returning to better their past unsuccessful efforts.
 Others could well be using this as a qualifying swim for the Channel.
-Whatever your beginnings you will all be traveling in the same waters and experiencing similar challenges, the Epic Team look forward to sharing this with you, your friends and families.
+Whatever your beginnings you will all be traveling in the same waters and experiencing similar challenges, the T2 Team look forward to sharing this with you, your friends and families.

 Before we start to think of training plans and preparation for the swim it is nice to look at the geographical area and the history of swimming Windermere.